 Competition is intense in the UK groceries market.
 Shoppers are very price aware due to recent years of austerity and stagnant wages.
 Because of this, shoppers have been looking to save money on their weekly household budget.
 They have stopped going local grocery stores and begun going to discount retailers such as Aldi and Lidl.

 The whole attitude towards tipping in the UK is different to that in the US.
 In many parts of the US, workers are underpaid.
 Customers usually tip, as they realise workers rely on tips to make a basic living.
 Even customers in fast food outlets such as McDonald’s, routinely tip their counter and table staff.
 Since Instacart is tip reliant, the chances of the model taking off in the UK is virtually nil.

 America often provides us with entertainment and inspiration, in this instance not only from Hollywood.
-Payday loans net, UK payday loan provider, asks: If time is precious to you, would you pay someone to shop for you?
+Payday loans net, your preferred choice for payday Loans direct lenders, asks: If time is precious to you, would you pay someone to shop for you?